 Knox Robinson grew up watching his dad run and went on to race track himself at a Division I college, but he was never defined by the sport.
 He’s more of a renaissance man.
-For years, he gave up athletics, studying and living in Japan, then managing rock stars and rappers in New York.
+For years he gave up athletics, studying and living in Japan, then managing rock stars and rappers in New York.
 It was only as an adult—and after having a son of his own—that he returned to running, co-founding a running collective called Black Roses NYC.
 Grounded in New York street culture, the group builds community and promotes physical and mental health among black men and women.
-In this third installment of a series looking at inclusivity in outdoor communities, author James Edward Mills talks to Robinson about his journey, and how running through urban neighborhoods can project a powerful message of vitality and togetherness.
+In this third installment of a series looking at inclusivity in outdoor communities, author James Edward Mills talks with Robinson about his journey, and how running through urban neighborhoods can project a powerful message of vitality and togetherness.